Achievements

 Aberdeen kitchen

-Overview: Welcome to Aberdeen, a kitchen where styles meet and balance each other beautifully.
-On one side, sleek immaculate white cabinetry sets a modern tone.
-On the other, natural walnut, featured in the flooring and wrapped around the island, brings in all the warmth we love in a living space.
+A kitchen where styles blend and balance with effortless grace.
+On one side, pristine white cabinetry sets a sleek, contemporary tone.
+On the other, natural walnut—featured in the flooring and wrapped around the island—adds the inviting warmth we seek in a true living space.

-At the center, the island stands proud with its quartz countertop, while the perimeter adds character with a solid wood counter crafted by Giroux, an artisan from Chambly known for his unique, handcrafted pieces.
+At the heart of it all, the island stands proud with a quartz countertop, while the surrounding surfaces add depth and character with a solid wood counter handcrafted by Giroux, an artisan from Chambly known for his one-of-a-kind creations.

-A subtle rustic touch: the herringbone backsplash, often seen in farmhouse-inspired spaces, adds a layer of artisanal charm.
+A subtle rustic nod: the herringbone backsplash, often found in farmhouse-inspired interiors, brings a refined, artisanal touch to the space.

-Proof that when materials and styles are blended freely and thoughtfully, the result is a space that’s not only unique—but built to be lived in and loved for years to come.
+It’s proof that when materials and styles are allowed to mingle with intention, the result is a kitchen that’s not only unique—but designed to be lived in, and loved, for years to come.

 Materials & textures: Walnut and glossy Similaque